adhanom1/GO-Study/README.md

 Object-oriented programming is a programming paradigm which uses the idea of “objects” to represent data and methods.
 Go does not strictly support object orientation but is a lightweight object Oriented language.
 Object Oriented Programming in Golang is different from that in other languages like C++ or Java due to factors mentioned below:

                                                Struct
 Go does not support custom types through classes but structs.
 Structs in Golang are user-defined types that hold just the state and not the behavior.
 Structs can be used to represent a complex object comprising more than one key-value pairs.
-We can add functions to the struct that can add behavior to it as shown below:
+We can add functions to the struct that can add behavior to it.

+                                           Encapsulation
+It means hiding sensitive data from users.
+In Go, encapsulation is implemented by capitalizing fields, methods, and functions which makes them public.
+When the structs, fields, or functions are made public, they are exported on a package level.
+Some examples of public and private members are: